-“Selective Migration Strategies and the Politics of ‘Pathways to Citizenship,’” accepted for presentation at the American Political Science Association Meeting (APSA), San Francisco, September 3-5, 2015.
+“Selective Migration Strategies and the Politics of ‘Pathways to Citizenship,’” American Political Science Association Meeting (APSA), San Francisco, September 3-5, 2015.

 “Information Technology, European Union’s Common External Border and Transatlantic Homeland Security,” The European Union Studies Association (EUSA) meeting, Boston, March 5-7, 2015